matt-kruse/simple-fs-rest/README.md

 POST /users {"name":"Joe"}
 ```

-Creates a new files in the "users" directory.
-Since no id is given in the object, it generates one to be the max(id) of files in the "users" directory and assignes it to the object.
+Creates a new file in the "users" directory.
+Since no id is given in the object, it generates one to be the max(id) of files in the "users" directory and assigns it to the object.

 ```
 POST /servers/windows/xp/ {"name":"server1"}